Qʼeqchiʼ: Food and agriculture

+The traditional dish of the mexican Q'eqchi' people of Campeche is the Ch'ajomik, a preparation of butter, garlic, tomato, onions, coriander and dried chili, only in important dates such as towns festivities they prepare and consume a traditional dish called Kaq'ik.

 The agricultural production of the Qʼeqchiʼ people consists mostly of subsistence farming.
 This means they only farm for the needs of their families not external markets.
 At first the Qʼeqchiʼ were polycultural.
 The plants they farmed were edible weeds, banana plants, and other companion crops.
 They also acquire some of their food from wild plants and some villages still hunt.
 However for most present day Qʼeqchiʼ people today their food comes from the corn fields.
 This comes mainly from a time where plantations dominated the Qʼeqchiʼ society.
 From the 1880s to around the 1940s the plantation owners forbid the growing of any crops other than corn and beans, so they could easily identify which crops belonged to them.
 This created a corn-dependent diet of the Qʼeqchiʼ people.

 While corn doesn't prove very profitable for the Qʼeqchiʼ economy or their diet it does have other merits.
 The Qʼeqchiʼ use agriculture as a way to commune with God the creator in a very physical and spiritual way.
 It was a way to feel like a co-creator when planting new life into the soil.
 All the parts of planting, cultivating, and harvesting are all rituals and worship in their religion.

 Contemporary Issues

-The QHA, which is the Qʼeqchiʼ Healers Association, are an association of indigenous healers that have come together to share their forms of conservation and botany.
+The QHA, which is the Qʼeqchiʼ Healers Association, are an association of Indigenous healers that have come together to share their forms of conservation and botany.
 The QHA along with the Belize Indigenous Training Institute funded a project which would develop a traditional healing garden and culture center.
 Here the Qʼeqchiʼ Healers shared their similar methods that had been passed down to them in the hopes of preserving rare plant life and educating their community.
 They are preserving the biodiversity of their region by coming up with different options other than wild harvesting as well as was to propagate and cultivate many rare plant species.